Where Will My Baby Sleep?

 Ha!
 Rest assured this is not just a first-time mother obsession — I spent a large chunk of both pregnancies fretting about where the baby would sleep.
 We had a traditional nursery and crib set up, both times, but I knew better than to really think that the baby would sleep in the crib from the get-go.
 And who would even want that, what with the constant getting up and padding down the hall for feedings and diaper changes and neurotic-is-the-baby-still-breathing checks?
 No, you really do want (and need) the baby to start off very close at hand.

-With Noah, we had a Pack-n-Play with a bassinet attachment.
+With my first child, Noah, we had a Pack-n-Play with a bassinet attachment.
 I was loathe to buy a separate bassinet once I noticed the weight limit was typically only 15 pounds (and this was before I even knew I would give birth to a 10-pound linebacker-baby).
 Noah was 15 pounds by three months, and Ezra will likely be the same, despite a three-pound difference in birth weight.
 I do good work with the big boy babies, apparently.

 HOWEVER.
 Noah spent maybe two or three nights in that bassinet.
 He hated it.
 Swaddled or unswaddled, flat on his back or elevated with a sleep positioner (edited on 10/6/2010: sleep positioners have now been recalled by the FDA and the CPSC) — he would not sleep there.
 His eyes would fly open the instant we put him down.
 (It’s a flaw in the SIDS-prevention Back To Sleep campaign, honestly — nobody tells you what to do with a baby who haaaaaaates sleeping on his back, as most of them actually do.)
 (But I will try to do just that later this week!
 It’s Baby Sleep Week at the Advice Smackdown!
 Stay tuned!
 And then next week I will bitch about my double chin.)